-We introduced hybrid courses to wilderness medicine education ten years ago.
+We introduced hybrid courses to wilderness medicine education in 2008.
 Building on this foundation and taking advantage of new technology, we continue to lead hybrid course development within the industry today.
 Each of our traditional wilderness medicine courses has a hybrid option.
 Similar to our standard WFA course, the hybrid WFA course is designed to deliver practical, yet in-depth knowledge of wilderness expedition medicine.
 With the lecture material learned at home, and reinforced by the testing done prior to the practical session, students can focus on applying the knowledge gained through simulations, skill labs, and case study reviews during the practical session, making the most of the time spent away from home or work.

 Dedicated websites and online testing allow students to complete the home study portion of the course at their own pace

 Case studies help reinforce learning & orient students to using a patient "SOAP note"

 Contenttests help orient students to the testing format while highlighting areas that need more review.